Episode 139

 Keira Barr: and it can give you very Good clues, right?
 Certain things show up in certain locations.
 So thyroid disease an autoimmune condition in many ways.
 There's autoimmune thyroiditis Hi.
 Hi, hypofunctioning.
 So low functioning of your thyroid can show up as a loss of hair in the lateral third of your eyebrows.

 Keira Barr: Dry skin.
 There can be depositions of, um, certain, uh, materials underneath the skin.
 Can give us clues.
 Um, hair loss, right?
-There's scarring, hair loss and nons scarring, hair loss, and that the two types of hair loss and when [Page//00:22:00] they happen, um, can give us clues about.
+There's scarring, hair loss and nons scarring, hair loss, and that the two types of hair loss and when [00:22:00] they happen, um, can give us clues about.
 Lots of functions that are happening within, um, the body metabolic function, right?

 Keira Barr: There are certain conditions that give us clues to blood sugar dysregulation.
 Um, people who have diabetes, I can't tell you, especially during residency because we were, um, a referral center for like the most complex cases, but it was always blew my mind when people would come with some lumps and bumps on their skin.